 So how do you start building breathing exercises into your life?
 My recommendation is to start slowly with your morning routine and build from there.

 HERE ARE MY TOP 5 TIPS:

-1. MORNING ROUTINE When you wake up each morning, don’t rush straight out bed, just lie there and enjoy the silence for a moment, before taking 7 deep, luxurious breaths to kickstart your day calmly.
+When you wake up each morning, don’t rush straight out bed and don't reach straight for your phone to doom scroll!
+Just lie there and enjoy the silence for a moment, before taking 7 deep, slow, luxurious breaths to kickstart your day calmly.

 “Improper breathing is a common cause of ill health.
 If I had to limit my advice on healthier living to just one tip, it would be simply to learn how to breathe correctly.
 There is no single more powerful – or more simple – daily practice to further your health and wellbeing than breathwork.”

 If you enjoyed this blog or have tried any of my tips please leave a comment below as I always love to hear from you.

 If you want to join my private, supportive and friendly Facebook group, where women can have a safe space to discuss all things midlife then please follow this link and request to join